AI Deal Sourcing: How It Works in Practice

 What Is AI Deal Sourcing?

-AI deal sourcing refers to the use of machine learning systems to identify, rank, and surface potential buyers or acquisition targets based on pattern recognition across large datasets.
-It's not about automating emails or scraping LinkedIn.
-It's about intelligence: teaching software to recognize the signals that indicate acquisition intent, adjacency, or strategic fit, and to do so at a scale no human team can match.
+AI deal sourcing uses machine learning to identify, rank, and surface potential buyers or acquisition targets based on patterns in real-world behavior.
+It is not about automating emails or scraping LinkedIn.
+It is about intelligence.
+Specifically, teaching software to recognize signals that indicate acquisition intent, adjacency, or strategic fit, and to do so at a scale no human team can match.

-Most people conflate three different things when they talk about AI in sourcing:
+Most people conflate three different things when they talk about AI in sourcing.

 How AI Deal Sourcing Actually Works (Step-by-Step)